Godswill496/library-app/README.md

 Features

--Google Sign-In: Securely log in to the Library Management App using your Google account.
 -Add Book Records: Easily add new books to the library's inventory for efficient cataloging.
 -Delete Book Records: Remove outdated or unavailable books from the library's database.
 -Edit Book Details: Update information about books, such as title, author, or availability status.